spectrocloud-labs/spectro-cleanup/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/spectrocloud-labs/spectro-cleanup.svg)](https://pkg.go.dev/github.com/spectrocloud-labs/spectro-cleanup)

 # spectro-cleanup
 A generic cleanup utility for removing arbitrary files from nodes and/or resources from a K8s cluster.

-Can be deployed as a DaemonSet/Job/Pod.
+This tool can be deployed as a DaemonSet/Job/Pod.
+Simply create your config files and apply it on your K8s cluster.

+## Configuration
-## Examples
+### Examples
-### DaemonSet Configuration
+#### DaemonSet Configuration
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: Role